Consensys/doc.goquorum/docs/HowTo/Use/node_network_migration.md

 ### Peers need a new networking configuration

 In this scenario, the migrated node must update the IP addresses and ports of its peers.
-For example:

-- Nodes A, B, and C are in the same private sub-network, and Node A migrates to another sub-network or to the internet.
-  NAT is used to translate the IP addresses from public to private sub-network and vice versa, requiring the nodes to use their peers' public IPs.
+For example, Nodes A, B, and C are in the same private sub-network, and Node A migrates to another sub-network, or to the internet.
+NAT is used to translate the IP addresses from the public to private sub-network and vice versa, requiring the nodes to use their peers' public IPs.

 This requires updating the configuration of Node A to use the public IP addresses of Nodes B and C, and updating the configurations of Nodes B and C to use the public IP address of Node A.

 #### Steps